| Comparative

 files to be submitted to the different institutions representatives

-given to the civil society proxies ;
+given to the civil society proxies ;the authority given

 to the coordination framework.
 In this respect, it's important to note